rda-cunh/rda-cunh/README.md

 ## 👨‍💼 About Me

 I'm Ricardo, an experienced project manager with a solid background in delivering strategic initiatives in public administration and entrepreneurship.
 My career has been shaped by leading teams to success through effective communication and innovative problem-solving.
-Passionate about technology, I started learning to code at [School 42 Porto](https://www.42porto.com/) since 2023.
+Passionate about technology, I started learning to code at [42 Porto](https://www.42porto.com/) since 2023.
 This journey has been both challenging and rewarding, fueling my drive to integrate cutting-edge solutions into project management and empower teams for the digital age.

 ---